ftcn86/Dynamic-wallet-view/docs/archive/developer_guides.md

 *   **Endpoint:** `POST /api/v1/feedback`
     *   **Logic:** This is a general-purpose endpoint for collecting user feedback from various parts of the application (e.g., the AI feature feedback card and the help page feedback form).
 It should receive the feedback and route it to an appropriate service, such as an email delivery service or a database for later review.
     *   **Payload:** Expects a JSON object with `{ type: string, message: string, userId: string (optional) }`.
+    *   **Frontend Implementation Note:** The frontend calls this endpoint via a dedicated `submitFeedback` function located in `src/services/feedbackService.ts`.

 ---